HsiangHung/Machine_Learning_Note/ML_application/Large_language_model/README.md

 ### 2. Positional Encoding

+[[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]

 Positional encoding is all about helping the model figure out where words are in a sequence.
 For example, when translating a sentence like "The cat is on the mat" to another language, it's crucial to know that "cat" comes before "mat".

+The position embeddings are computed as [[Data Science StackExchange]][What is the positional encoding in the transformer model?]

+$$PE_{(pos, 2i)} = \sin \Big( \frac{pos}{10000^{\frac{2i}{d}}} \Big),$$

+where $pos$ refers to the position of the “word” in the sequence, $d$ means the size of the word/token embedding, and $i$ refers to each of the 5 individual dimensions of the embedding (i.e. 0, 1,2,3,4).

+* [A Gentle Introduction to Positional Encoding in Transformer Models, Part 1]: https://machinelearningmastery.com/a-gentle-introduction-to-positional-encoding-in-transformer-models-part-1/#:~:text=Positional%20encoding%20describes%20the%20location,item%27s%20position%20in%20transformer%20models.
+[[Jason Brownlee] A Gentle Introduction to Positional Encoding in Transformer Models, Part 1](https://machinelearningmastery.com/a-gentle-introduction-to-positional-encoding-in-transformer-models-part-1/#:~:text=Positional%20encoding%20describes%20the%20location,item%27s%20position%20in%20transformer%20models.)

+* [What is the positional encoding in the transformer model?]: https://datascience.stackexchange.com/questions/51065/what-is-the-positional-encoding-in-the-transformer-model
+[[Data Science StackExchange] What is the positional encoding in the transformer model?](https://datascience.stackexchange.com/questions/51065/what-is-the-positional-encoding-in-the-transformer-model)

 ### 3. Transformers

+[[Mostafa Ibrahim]][An Overview of Large Language Models (LLMs)]

 Advanced large language models utilize a certain architecture known as Transformers.
 The transformer layer is often added as an additional layer to the traditional neural network architecture to improve the LLM's ability to model long-range dependencies in natural language text.